Important information COVID-19

 - Email: email@example.com

 - David Jamieson

 It is forbidden for any pleasure craft, to stop over or anchor in the internal waters and territorial waters of New Caledonia, except if they have an exemption granted by the Haut Commissariat.

 BUT ships in transit already present in territorial waters or forced to release in New Caledonia because of their autonomy have to contact the port of Noumea and report to the MRCC.

 For those yachts wanting to sail to New Zealand, they need to apply to NZ Customs before departure by answering extra health and movement questions, in addition to their regular Advance Notice of Arrival.
 The NZ agencies involved will then be contacted by customs on your behalf to request approval of entry.
-See page 3 of the attached document.

 Due to the quarantine time spent on passage to New Zealand, and the ease of any continued isolation aboard, the marine industry campaigned for the ability of yachts to enter.